PeterYang21/Traveling-Tip-App/README.md

 # Travelling Tip App
 ## Description
-</br>Provide tips for travelling to various cities by showing their distinct features through views of locally traditional plates and places of interest.
+Provide tips for travelling to various cities by showing their distinct features through views of locally traditional plates and places of interest.
 Users can create accounts, create/update profiles and favorite places interested in for further travelling plans while navigating app.
 App data including users’ information is managed by SQLite database

 ## Functionality
 ### Create a new account